aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/pictures/delete-all-pictures-from-excel-worksheet/_index.md

 type: docs
 url: /pictures/clear/
 aliases: [/delete-all-pictures-from-excel-worksheet/]
-keywords: "Aspose.Cells Cloud, Excel, delete pictures, worksheet, REST API"
+keywords: "Aspose.Cells Cloud, Excel, delete all pictures, worksheet, REST API"
-description: "Learn how to use Aspose.Cells Cloud REST API to delete all pictures from a specific worksheet in an Excel file.
-Includes cURL examples and SDK code snippets for multiple programming languages."
+description: "How to delete all pictures from a worksheet in an Excel file using the Aspose.Cells Cloud REST API, with cURL and SDK code examples."
 weight: 60
 ---